 Registered Staff Hours

-While this nursing home's overall grade was decent, it really fared well in the category of inspections.
-In fact, we awarded it a grade of A- for that category, which is one of our best scores.
-We weigh several aspects of a nursing home's inspection report in computing these inspection scores.
-One of those factors is health deficiencies.
-You should keep in mind that the severity of these deficiencies is usually more important than the number of deficiencies, as some of these can be quite insignificant.
+While this nursing home's overall grade was as bad as it gets, it actually didn't perform terribly in the area of inspections.
+In fact, we awarded it a B- for that category, which is one of our better scores.
+Inspection grades weigh several factors, including deficiencies and substantiated complaints.
+You can find more information about each of these factors by reviewing copies of nursing homes' inspection reports.
 This particular nursing home had just a single deficiency on its inspection report and it was not one deemed to pose a threat to patient health or safety.
-Based on this, we still had a generally favorable view of this facility's inspections.
+Finally, CMS cited this nursing home for possible abuse or neglect.
+Hopefully, its performance improves in the future, but until then we simply can't recommend this facility.

 Does this page answer your questions about Avamere Rehabilitation of Junction City?